 It's popular today to see admonitions for us to do "random acts of kindness."
 And in a world that is often unkind, that's certainly a step in the right direction.
 We know that kindness has a way of rippling out into the world, touching many people in a chain of goodness.
 And that, of course, should be applauded.

 But as followers of Jesus, we have a higher calling than that.
 Not only should these acts be random, they should be INTENTIONALLY done, meaning, On Purpose, and all the time.

 Jesus didn't say we ought to do good occasionally, or when we felt like it, but that we should do good as a way of spreading the Kingdom of God here on earth.

 In the Sermon on the Mount, Jesus said, "When you do Good Works..."
-He did not say "if you choose to do Good Works," or "If God gives you the ability to do Good Works," or any other variant.
+He did not say "if you choose to do Good Works," or "If God decides to give you the ability to do a Good Work," or any other variant.
 He, as our Master ("lord") simply commands us to follow his teachings, as if he ACTUALLY expects us to follow his lead!
 (Imagine that!)

-In short, if we have made him our Master, we are called to a life of joyful obedience.
+In short, if we have made him our Master, we are called to a life of joyful obedience to him.